jen67/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that prints a number with two decimal places, followed by a new line.
+ a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+WATER is in base water

+STIR is in base stir.

-The number will be stored in the environment variable NUM.
+The result should be in base bestchol